 GenesisCare does not give the names and addresses of patients to other organisations, except under the circumstances described in this booklet and our Privacy Notice.

 National Cancer Registration service

-If you will be receiving radiotherapy or chemotherapy treatments; GenesisCare may also provide information about you and your cancer to the National Cancer Registration service.
+If you will receive radiotherapy or chemotherapy treatments we may provide information about you and your cancer to the National Cancer Registration service.
 The service has the government’s permission to collect this information.
 The service has strict confidentiality guidelines.
 The registration information promotes research, monitoring and improvement of cancer care.
 Further information can be accessed at www.ncr.nhs.uk you may request that your information is not used for reasons other than your direct care.
 You can also object to your details being included in the service.
-Objecting won’t affect your treatment or your care.
+Objecting will not affect your treatment or your care.
 If you wish to have your information removed you should email firstname.lastname@example.org or write to:

 National Cancer Registration service

 Public Health England

 GenesisCare is a registered data controller with the Information Commissioner’s Office and entry details of the registration can be viewed at: www.ico.org.uk.
 A controller must have a lawful basis for using (processing) data and this will vary according to the circumstances.
 We have provided full details in the Patient Privacy Notice on our website.